-Enterprise Replication requires that all database servers participating in replication be members of database server groups.
+Enterprise Replication requires that all database servers that participate in replication are members of database server groups.
 Each server in the domain must have a unique identifier; the database server group uniquely identifies a server.
-The database server groups are listed in the sqlhosts information on each replication server.
+The database server groups are listed in the sqlhosts file on each replication server.